tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 ## Commands for LED strip

-the LED strip used a 5 byte buffer, with a signature 0xfa followed by theme, intensity, speed and a checksum. you open the device like a regular serial port and write bytes to it.
+the LED strip uses a 5 byte buffer, with a signature 0xfa followed by theme, intensity, speed and a checksum. you open the device like a regular serial port and write bytes to it.

 ```c++
 struct led_command {